Tapinoma ambiguum Emery, 1925.

 Description and notes

-The species is confined to the southern counties of England and the Channel Isles, largely following the distribution of lowland sandy heaths but with a few records from other inland and coastal sites.
+T. subboreale is confined to the southern counties of England and possibly the Channel Isles.
 Nests are easily overlooked and often only isolated colonies are found.

 The species invariably nests in dry places exposed to the sun, with short vegetation and patches of bare ground.
 Although some records are from cliff tops and down or moorland, T. subboreale is usually found on open lowland heaths, its strongholds being the New Forest and Surrey heathlands.